Welcome To The

 Montgomery County Extension Homemakers

 Montgomery County EHC members have a variety of projects that they work on each year.
 The projects that they work on benefit our school children, veterans, and low-income families.
-These ladies work the Montgomery County Fair every year.
-Some of their handiwork will be on display at the Quiltz, Quartz, and Craftz Festival to be held October 7-9th.
+These ladies work the Montgomery County Fair each year.
+They have a building displaying quilts at the Quiltz, Quartz, and Craftz Festival each year.
 The local clubs would love to have you join them.
 This group is willing to share their knowledge of sewing, quilting, knitting, crocheting, etc. with anyone who would like to learn.

 Follow us on Facebook for tips and upcoming events.